-- (1) The application for the order must be made by originating application to the Court and, unless the Court or Judge granting leave has otherwise directed, there must be at least eight clear days between the service of the notice of motion and the day named therein for the hearing. - (2) Unless within fourteen days after such leave was granted the motion is entered for hearing the leave shall lapse. - (3) Subject to paragraph (4), the notice of motion, accompanied by a copy of the statement and affidavit in support of the application for leave under this rule, must be served personally on the person sought to be committed. - (4) The Judge may dispense with service of the notice of motion under this rule if he thinks it just to do so.
+- (1) The application for the order must be made by originating application to the Court and, unless the Court or Judge granting leave has otherwise directed, there must be at least eight clear days between the service of the originating application122 and the day named therein for the hearing. - (2) Unless within fourteen days after such leave was granted the originating application123 is entered for hearing the leave shall lapse. - (3) Subject to paragraph (4), the originating application124, accompanied by a copy of the statement and affidavit in support of the application for leave under this rule, must be served personally on the person sought to be committed. - (4) The Judge may dispense with service of the originating application125 under this rule if he thinks it just to do so.